clemtoy/pyng/README.md

 - a [NGINX](https://nginx.org/) web server

 ## Requirements
-This stack is design to be used on Linux.
+This stack is designed to be used on Linux.
 It requires [docker-compose](https://docs.docker.com/compose/) 1.13 or higher.

 ## Usage
 - download this repository